nancypaucar/DH150-2020W/README.md

-# Church Website Redesign
+# CCWO Church Website Redesign
 ## DH150 UX Design, Nancy Paucar

 ## About the Project
-What is the project about?
-The motivation of the project and possible contribution.

-This project involves the mobile app user experience design for the ocmmunity with the similar aesthetical taste.
+This project involves redesigning the mobile app user experience design for the Community Chapel World Outreach church website.
+I wanted to redesign this website because my family and I frequently visit this church when I go back home.
+I want to create a redesign that has many interactive components and an appealing aesthetic design that will allow users to understand the community and values of the church easily and quickly while using the site.

 ## Design statement:
 What is the issue and Why do you think it is important to resolve that issue by your project?

+I wanted to redesign this website because I feel that improvements made to the site will help new community members looking for a new church understand the church's focused values and culture.
+I feel that this website design is oudated and needs a more modern development.
+The website feels cluttered and is exhausting to read through because of the large amount of text and lack of interactive elements.
+The antiquated aesthetics and organization of the site also do not make me think that this is a very bright and friendly community.
+There was also many problems with accessing the media content on their site easily.
+I also had trouble understanding the church's main values and community.

 ## Competitor analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated

 For the Heuristics Evaluation, I wanted analyze CCWO's church website's usability in order to suggest an improved user experience design.
 I found a few problems every one of the 10 heuristics except visibility of system status.
-It had severe problems with usability such as: Match between system and the real world, Consistency and standards, and Aesthetic and minimalist design.
+It had severe problems with usability such as: Match between system and the real world, consistency and standards, and aesthetic and minimalist design.
 This was mostly due to the fact that the website's icons were small and unrecognizable, the site had different font heights and text colors creating a lack of clear headlines and clickable text, the website color background was too dark making it difficult to see fonts well an, too much text content made website look cluttered, and the map on the contacts page was very small to see and hard to identify streets.
 These problems made the website content exhausting to read through.
 The antiquated aesthetics and organization of the site also did not make me think that the church was a bright and friendly community.
 It also made it hard to access the media content on their site.

 For Gloria's restauratnt website, I wanted analyze a restaurant's website's usability in order to suggest an improved user experience design.
 There was some problems with Aesthetic and minimalist design, consistency and standards and match between system and the real world.